Anglican Church in Aotearoa, New Zealand and Polynesia: Marriage

+In 2018, the General Synod/Te Hinota voted in favour of approving Motion 29 and allowing blessings of same-sex marriage.

 Divorce and abortion

 In 1970 it became possible for divorcees to be married in Anglican churches with the permission of the diocesan bishop; since 1984 this permission is no longer necessary.
 From the 1980s society's acceptance of unmarried couples living together and the use of secular marriage celebrants further undermined the church's traditional attitude towards and role in controlling marriage.

 Anglican submissions to the McMillan Committee on Abortion in 1937 opposed abortion, regarding both abortion and birth control as part of a general moral decline.
 The church’s submissions to the 1974 Royal Commission on Contraception, Sterilisation and Abortion showed a considerable shift from this earlier position, with a range of opinions on abortion and an attempt to balance religious care for the mother and the rights of the foetus.
 This diversity indicated a lack of an authoritative Anglican Church position on issues like abortion and a loosening of traditional attitudes.